MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 ## Advanced Power BI connector properties

-Starting in August 2024, the [!INCLUDE [prod_short](includes/prod_short.md)] Power BI connector supports a number of advanced properties that you can set in your Power Query queries.
+Starting in August 2024, the Power BI connector for [!INCLUDE [prod_short](includes/prod_short.md)] supports several advanced properties that you can set in your Power Query queries:

-The following parameters are supported:

-- AcceptLanguage
-- ODataMaxPageSize (note that you cannot exceed the MaxPageSize defined on the service)
-- Timeout (note that you cannot exceed the timeout defined on the service)
-- UseReadOnlyReplica
+- **AcceptLanguage**: This parameter allows you to specify preferred languages for responses, ensuring users receive messages and translatable strings in their desired language.
+This improves user satisfaction and makes the data more accessible and relevant.
+- **ODataMaxPageSize**: By limiting the number of entities per results page, this parameter allows for more flexibility when connecting to large datasets or using complex queries.
+It ensures efficient and responsive data retrieval, leading to faster insights and decision-making.
+You can't exceed the maximum page size defined on the service.
+- **Timeout**: This parameter defines the maximum duration for a request before cancellation.
+It helps manage system resources effectively and prevents long-running queries from impacting overall system performance.
+Users experience minimal delays and interruptions, ensuring a smoother workflow.
+You can't exceed the timeout defined on the service.
+- **UseReadOnlyReplica**: This parameter determines whether requests target the primary database or a read-only replica.
+Offloading read operations from the primary database can significantly boost performance.
+This leads to faster data retrieval and improved system stability, especially during peak usage times.

 To set the properties, do as follows: